edinburghsocietea/edinburghsocietea.github.io/index.md

 You can pay for membership in person at any of our events, or <a href="http://www.eusa.ed.ac.uk/societies/society/SocieTea/">on the EUSA website</a>.

-### CommitTea 2016-17
+### CommitTea 2017-18

 You can contact us at edinburghSocieTea {at} gmail {dot} com.

-* El PresidenTea: Leo Lobski
+* El PresidenTea: Dominic Miškelis
-* El Vice PresidenTea: Pia Kullik
+* El Vice PresidenTea: Hao Zhang
-* SecreTeary: Dominic Miškelis
+* SecreTeary: Eva Stanistreet
-* Teareasurer: Andrew Whittington
+* Teareasurer: Alexander Pietz
-* Tea Historian and Blogger: Samuel Sučík
+* Tea Historian and Blogger: Leo Lobski
-* (Extra)Ordinary member: Matúš Falis
+* (Extra)Ordinary member: Samuel Sučík

-### ConsTeatution 2015-16
+### ConsTeatution 2017-18

 Here you can find our <a href="https://www.eusa.ed.ac.uk/resources/SocieTea/Constitution/">ConsTeatution</a>, as required by EUSA.